iBz-04/ISAR/README.md

 # Project Overview

-This web application is designed to facilitate the daily operations of a police station, offering user-friendly interfaces and essential functionalities.
-This project leverages a combination of frontend and backend technologies to deliver a seamless user experience while ensuring robust data management and security protocols.
+This web application is designed to manage the daily operations of a library catalog system, providing user-friendly interfaces and essential functionalities for both administrators and users.
+It leverages a combination of frontend and backend technologies to ensure efficient library management, robust data handling, and secure user access.
+The system also features a responsive UI for users, allowing seamless access across devices, and includes state management to keep track of book availability, borrowings, and returns in real-time.

-# Pages:
+## Pages

-1. Dashboard: Provides an overview of key statistics and updates for efficient monitoring.
+1. **Dashboard**: Provides an overview of key statistics, such as borrowing and return activities, to help administrators monitor library operations.
-2. Login: Allows regular officers and Duty Supervisors (Super Admin) to access their respective functionalities securely.
+2. **Login**: Allows administrators to securely access their dashboard and manage the system.
-3. Administrator Page: Exclusively accessible to Super Admins for managing users and system settings.
+3. **Admin Dashboard**: Exclusively accessible to administrators for managing users, books, courses, and system settings.
-4. Daily Cases Page: Enables users to view, track, and manage daily cases effectively.
-5. Follow Up Case Page: Facilitates the tracking and follow-up of ongoing cases.
-6. Incidents Page: Provides a platform for documenting and managing incidents as they occur.
+4. **Books Management**: Facilitates the uploading and categorization of books by their ISBN number and categories such as Mathematics, Science, etc.
+5. **Borrowing and Returns**: Enables the tracking and management of borrowed books and their return dates, with detailed logs available for review.
+6. **Students and Courses Management**: Allows the addition of students, their IDs, and the courses they are enrolled in, along with managing course codes.
-7. Settings: Regular officers can personalize their information and preferences within this section.
+7. **Settings**: Admins can update their information, preferences, and system configurations as needed.
+8. **Reports and Analytics**: Provides visual representations, diagrams, and graphs showcasing borrowing and return transactions for data-driven decisions.

-# User Roles:
+## User Roles

-1. Ordinary User: Regular officers have unique logins assigned by the Super Admin.
-They can add, update, and follow up on cases, as well as download case details in PDF format and export data to Excel.
-Additionally, they have the autonomy to manage their own information within the Settings section.

-2. Super Admin: Super Admins possess all the functionalities of ordinary users but also have the authority to manage all users within the system.
-This includes adding, updating, and deleting user accounts as necessary.
+1. **Admin**: The administrator has the primary role of managing the entire library system.
+They can:
+   - Add, update, and delete student accounts.
+   - Manage course details, including adding new courses and their corresponding codes.
+   - Upload and categorize books based on their ISBN number and subjects.
+   - Track and manage the borrowing and return of books.
+   - View detailed transaction logs and access reports in graphical form to visualize the borrowing and return patterns.
+   - Update their personal information and make changes to system settings as required.
+   - Monitor the status of books in real-time using state management to determine whether a book is available, borrowed, or returned.

+2. **User**: Users (students) have restricted access with the following capabilities:
+   - Search the library catalog for available books.
+   - Borrow books from the library.
+   - Return borrowed books within the stipulated time frame.
+   - View the current status of books (available, borrowed, or returned) in real-time thanks to the state management system.

+## Features

+- **Responsive UI**: A fully responsive user interface that ensures a smooth experience for users on any device.
+- **State Management**: Real-time updates on the status of books, allowing both admins and users to see if a book is available, borrowed, or returned at any given time.

 ## Tech Stack

-**Client:** PHP, JavaScript, HTML, SCSS, CSS
+**Client**: LESS, jQuery, PHP, JavaScript,

-**Server:** PHP, Maria DB, MySql
+**Server**: PHP, MySQL

 ## Authors

 - [@iBz-04](https://github.com/iBz-04)